 If our clients wish to visit the projects we support, our staff are happy to assist in making the necessary arrangements within their holiday itineraries.

 Our dedicated online store sells a range of merchandise with all profits donated to the charities we support via the Real Africa Trust.
-You can buy a Tshirt to support Save the Elephants, Save the Rhino International or Animals Saving Animals, a small organisation committed to the training and deployment of anti-poaching dogs.
-We also offer beautiful solid silver jewellery, again with donations made to the relevant charity.
+You can buy a Tshirt to support Save the Elephants, Save the Rhino International the Sheldrick Trust or Animals Saving Animals, a small organisation committed to the training and deployment of anti-poaching dogs.
+We also offer beautiful solid silver Penny Price jewellery, again with donations made to the relevant charity and a lovely range of silver Titchy Tembo jewellery as well.
+New for 2017 are our Explorers against Extinction smart navy and grey hoodies.

 To find out more please visit the Real World Store

 Save The Elephants

 To mark Real Africa's 15th Anniversary in 2015 we started working with a charity very close to all our hearts - Save the Elephants.
 Founded by Dr Iain Douglas-Hamilton, one of the world's foremost authorities on the African Elephant, the charity works to secure a future for elephants.
 To read more about our anniversary event with Saba Douglas-Hamilton on 8 October 2015 at the RGS please click here.
 To find out more about our partnership please click here.

 Save the Rhino International

 It has been well documented in the news that poaching rates have escalated alarmingly in recent times and unfortunately this means that the future of wild rhino is very much in the balance.
 The Real Africa Trust partnered with Save the Rhino International to raise money for their core fund as well as specifically for projects in Kenya - namely the dog squads which operate in four conservancies (Ol Pejeta, Borana, Lewa and Ol Jogi).
 Further details here.

 The Sheldrick Wildlife Trust